willdurand/willdurand.github.io/_posts/2020-09-22-feature-flags-in-real-life.md

 Similar to flags, switches are great to ship big features incrementally and allow long periods of tests in non-production environments.
-That way, we can detect and fix most issues early, preventing disasters when we are supposed to go live.
+That way, we can detect and fix most issues early, preventing disasters when we go "live".

 ## Frontend toggles

-We do not have the exact same concept in our main frontend app, but we do have some sort of client-side feature toggles.
-We came up [a convention](https://github.com/mozilla/addons-frontend/issues/6362) to implement switches on top of [node-config](https://github.com/lorenwest/node-config) and [our very own client-side
+We do not have the exact same concept in our main frontend application, but we do have some sort of client-side feature toggles.
+We came up with [a convention](https://github.com/mozilla/addons-frontend/issues/6362) to implement switches on top of [node-config](https://github.com/lorenwest/node-config) and [our very own client-side